Privacy policy

 The Center for Ambulatory Oncology only collects information in connection with your visit to our website.
 We do not collect personal information as part of your visits to the websites of other companies or organizations that are not part of us.

-Cookie tool Cookiebot
+Cookiebot

-This website uses a cookie tool Cookiebot with technology from Cybot A/S, Havnegade 39, 1058 Copenhagen, Denmark (hereinafter “Cookiebot”) to obtain effective user consent for cookies and cookie-based applications that require consent.
+This website uses a cookie tool Cookiebot with technology from Usercentrics A/S, Havnegade 39, 1058 Copenhagen, Denmark (hereinafter “Cookiebot”) to obtain effective user consent for cookies and cookie-based applications that require consent.
 By integrating a corresponding JavaScript code, users are shown a banner when they access the page, in which consent for certain cookies and/or cookie-based applications can be given by ticking the appropriate box.
 In this case, the Cookiebot blocks the setting of all cookies requiring consent until the respective user grants the corresponding consent by setting a check mark.
 This ensures that such cookies are only set on the user’s device if consent has been granted.
-In order for the Cookiebot to be able to clearly assign page views to individual users and to individually record, log and store the consent settings made by the user for a session duration, certain user information (including the IP address) is collected by the Cookiebot when our website is called up, transmitted to servers of Cybot A/S and stored there.
+In order for the Cookiebot to be able to clearly assign page views to individual users and to individually record, log and store the consent settings made by the user for a session duration, certain user information (including the IP address) is collected by the Cookiebot when our website is called up, transmitted to servers of Usercentrics A/S and stored there.

 This data processing is carried out in accordance with Art.
 6 (1) lit. f DSGVO on the basis of our legitimate interest in a legally compliant, user-specific and user-friendly consent management for cookies and thus in a legally compliant design of our website.
 Further legal basis for the described data processing is furthermore Art.
 6 para.
 1 lit. c DSGVO.
 As the responsible party, we are subject to the legal obligation to make the use of technically unnecessary cookies dependent on the respective user consent.

-- Cookies: We use cookies on our website or our web pages.
+1. Cookies: We use cookies on our website or our web pages.
 These are small files that are automatically created by your browser and stored on your end device (laptop, tablets, smartphone, etc.) when you visit our website.
 Cookies do not cause any damage to your end device, do not contain viruses, Trojans or other malware.
 In the cookie, information is stored that arises in each case in connection with the specific end device used.
 This does not mean, however, that we gain direct

-knowledge of your identity.
-The use of cookies serves on the one hand to make the use of our offer more pleasant for you.
-For example, we use so-called session cookies to recognize that you have already visited individual pages of our website.
-These are automatically deleted after you leave our site. - In addition, we also use temporary cookies to optimize user-friendliness, which are stored on your terminal device for a certain fixed period of time.
+2. In addition, we also use temporary cookies to optimize user-friendliness, which are stored on your terminal device for a certain fixed period of time.
 If you visit our website again to use our services, it is automatically recognized that you have already been with us and which entries and settings you have made so that you do not have to enter them again.

-- The cookies process data and are necessary for the aforementioned purposes to protect our legitimate interests and those of third parties in accordance with Art.
+3. The cookies process data and are necessary for the aforementioned purposes to protect our legitimate interests and those of third parties in accordance with Art.
 6 (1) p.
 1 lit. f) DSGVO.

-- Most browsers accept cookies automatically.
+4. Most browsers accept cookies automatically.
 However, you can configure your browser so that no cookies are stored on your computer or a notice always appears before a new cookie is created.
 However, the complete deactivation of cookies may mean that you cannot use all the functions of our website.

 E-mail addresses